vignif/eng_4/README.md

 - decision_maker - *default: random_robot*, the name of the decision maker (which reads in a state and makes decisions)
 - robot_controller - *default: simple_ari_controller*, the name of the robot controller (which converts decisions to robot actions)
 - z_offset - *default: 0.3*, the offset above a person's nose which the robot will use as a gaze target (this accounts for a camera placed above the robot's eyes)
+- reduced_action_space - *default: True*, if True will reduce the set of actions available for some decision makers

 The topics which the */decide* node may subscribe/publish to are as follows: